China gallium curbs raise chip questions for future EV models

 Some chipmakers have also been reticent to speak.

-Germany's Infineon announced in March it was acquiring Canada's GaN Systems for $830 million, citing the anticipated rapid growth in gallium nitride chips.
+Germany's Infineon announced in March it was acquiring Canada's GaN Systems for US$830 million, citing the anticipated rapid growth in gallium nitride chips.

 The company said it does not comment on specific materials.